Noxious Weed Control

 - Read and understand all chemical labels when using.

-Education is a very important part of the fight against Noxious Weeds in Bannock County.
-We want residents to be aware of what plants are considered to be Noxious Weeds and discover what they can do to help.
+Education is an important part of the fight against Noxious Weeds in Bannock County.
+We want residents to be aware of what plants are considered Noxious Weeds and discover what they can do to help.
 We participate in the Eastern Idaho State Fair, the Bannock County Fair, the Portneuf Valley Environmental Fair, and various “Ag Days” in an effort to share our knowledge and engage the public in the Noxious Weed battle.

 University of Idaho’s noxious weeds identification series: Weed Identification Series – YouTube